AWehrhahn/PySME-GUI/README.md

 # PySME-GUI

 This is a GUI for [PySME](https://github.com/AWehrhahn/SME).
-It can be used to look at and modify SME structures, and will eventually also be able to minitor a run of PySME.
+It can be used to look at and modify SME structures, and will eventually also be able to monitor a run of PySME.

+## Installation

+Precompiled binaries for common systems are available under [Releases](https://github.com/AWehrhahn/PySME-GUI/releases/).
+Those can be installed directly on your system.

-## To Use
+## Build

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: